When You SEO The Light

 Digital marketing is one of the most essential functions for all brands operating in our today's climate.
 It's not enough just to have a website but to understand what the targeted key words for your industry are and how to incorporate them into a strategy that understands your audience.

 Truthfully, SEO is just the beginning in developing a plan to make your brand stand out and convert your site traffic into sales.
+Recently, our CEO Stacy Jones sat down with an expert to discuss how to drive revenue through a website by utilizing marketing psychology.
 In this blog post, Hollywood Branded examines some web optimization best practices from the advice and expertise of Disruptive Advertising's Chris Dayley.

 A Little Background on Chris Dayley